I-Corinthian/blink-core/doc/developer-notes.md

 - CMake
 To enable debug in CMake run `cmake -DCMAKE_BUILD_TYPE=Debug`.
 Add the `--enable-debug` option to enable -DDEBUG_LOCKORDER.
 Then run make.

-**bitcoind.log**
+**blinkd.log**

-If the code is behaving strangely, take a look in the bitcoind.log file in the data directory;
+If the code is behaving strangely, take a look in the blinkd.log file in the data directory;
 error and debugging messages are written there.

-The -debug=... command-line option controls debugging; running with just -debug or -debug=1 will turn on all categories (and give you a very large bitcoind.log file).
+The -debug=... command-line option controls debugging; running with just -debug or -debug=1 will turn on all categories (and give you a very large blinkd.log file).

 **running and debugging tests**